Cranq-io/cranq-tutorials/http_request/README.md

 ### Step 1 - Http Get

-Objective: Get 1 task from https://jsonplaceholder.typicode.com/ and write to the console
+Objective: Get #1 task data from https://jsonplaceholder.typicode.com/ and write to the console

 New concepts: